csnp/qramm/README.md

 ## What is QRAMM?

-The **Quantum-Ready Assessment & Maturity Model (QRAMM)** is an open-source framework designed to help organizations assess and improve their readiness for the post-quantum cryptography transition.
+The **Quantum Readiness Assurance Maturity Model (QRAMM)** is an open-source framework designed to help organizations assess and improve their readiness for the post-quantum cryptography transition.
 As quantum computing advances threaten current cryptographic standards, QRAMM provides a structured approach to evaluate, plan, and implement quantum-safe security measures.

 ### Why QRAMM Matters